Stating the Null and Alternative Hypotheses In Exercises 25–30, w... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The null hypothesis is a statement that indicates no effect or no difference, serving as a default position that there is no relationship between two measured phenomena.
-In this context, it would assert that the mean battery life of the tablet is 8 hours or less, providing a baseline for statistical testing.
+The null hypothesis (H0) is a statement that indicates no effect or no difference, serving as a default position that there is no relationship between two measured phenomena.
+In this context, it would assert that the mean daily attendance at the amusement park is 20,000 or more, which is the claim being tested.

 Recommended video:

-The alternative hypothesis is a statement that contradicts the null hypothesis, suggesting that there is an effect or a difference.
-For this scenario, it would claim that the mean battery life of the tablet is greater than 8 hours, representing the manufacturer's assertion and the focus of the statistical test.
+The alternative hypothesis (H1) is a statement that contradicts the null hypothesis, suggesting that there is an effect or a difference.
+For this scenario, the alternative hypothesis would state that the mean daily attendance is less than 20,000, representing the possibility that the park's claim is not true.

 Recommended video: